masa-sumimoto/sass-color-definition-method/README.md

 # SASS Color Definition Method
 This is my color definition method using SASS.
-The way uses `Brightness` of HSB.
+The way uses `Saturation` of HSB.
 You can get brighter colors than the base color, along with the base color automatically.
 I will show how to create the situation and haw to use these colors.